 After submitting your profile and receiving the Invitation to Apply (ITA), the candidate needs to send the documents and evidence that attests to the veracity of the data-informed on the profile.

-The cost amount for translations also varies widely, with several factors of influence, especially the cost of the translator.
+The cost for translations also varies widely, with several factors of influence, especially the cost of the translator.
 However, it is recommended to save about CAD $350 to CAD$ 450 for these expenses.

 IRCC Settlement Funds